GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/what_is_dragons.rst

 The other important component of the DRAGONS automation infrastruture is the calibration manager.
 It is operated with the ``caldb`` command.
 (Again, there's an API too.)
-This accesses a light weight ``sqlite`` database that will store information about your local processed calibrations.
+This accesses a light weight ``sqlite`` database that will store information about your locally processed calibrations.
 When a primitive is run and needs a calibration, the system will automatically fetch it, you do not have to specify it on the command line.
 (You can if you really want to.)